FalafelSoftwareInc/kendo-phantomjs-example/README.md

 kendo-phantomjs-example
 =======================

-Example of exporting a Kendo grid without a browser using Phantomjs
+Example of exporting Kendo widgets without a browser using Phantomjs